Mother changing her babies nappy

 6. Nappy rash prevention: Disposable nappies have an inner liner to keep wetness away from the skin.
 This keeps baby’s bottom drier and less susceptible to irritation.
 Many cloth nappies have stay-dry liners similar to disposables which help prevent nappy rash.

-7. Travel convenience: Soiled disposable nappies can be thrown away in appropriate waste bins.
+7. Travel convenience: Soiled disposable nappies can be thrown away after nappy changing in appropriate waste bins.
 Soiled cloth nappies can be placed in re-sealable plastic bags and laundered when convenient.

-8. Price: Using disposable nappies is more expensive than laundering cloth nappies at home.
+8. Price: Using disposable nappies may appear more expensive than laundering cloth nappies at home.
 Cloth nappies that you launder yourself are often the least expensive choice.
 Look around as there are many types of cloth nappies available.

 9. Environmental considerations: There are environmental pros and cons on both sides of the nappy debate.
 Self-laundering and nappy services use water and electricity.
 Disposable nappies add to the long term problem of non-decomposing garbage that is deposited in our landfills.